 In 1868, it was recorded that the Reverend John Russell bred a bitch named ‘Juddy’ who was by ‘Grove Willie’ out of John Russell’s bitch ‘Vic’.
 ‘Juddy’ was the first ancestress of Family I of Smooth Fox Terriers.

 ‘Juddy’ was mated to ‘Old Hornet’ (who was out of ‘Grove Nettle’) and produced ‘Moss I’ in 1869.
 She was mated to Mr. Gibson’s ‘Bitters’ and ‘Moss II’ was the result.
 Moss II was mated to the Russell-bred ‘Tip II’ and from this came ‘Wasp’ who went to Mr. Thomas Wooten of Nottingham.
 In 1883 ‘Wasp’ produced ‘Lill Foiler’ by a dog called ‘Young Foiler’ (who was also descended from ‘Juddy’).
-From ‘Lill Foiler’ came ‘Carlisle Tack’ (pictured above) and then his son ‘Carlisle Tyro’.
+From ‘Lill Foiler’ came ‘Carlisle Tack’ (to the left) and then his son ‘Carlisle Tyro’.

 The Fox Terrier Club was formed in 1875 and the Rev John Russell was one of its founder members.
 The Club drew up a breed standard in 1876 not of the Fox Terrier as it then was but of an animal the Club would like it to be.
 By the turn of the century, the Fox Terrier was altering towards the type we know today.
 While it was evolving, the old type of foxing terrier remained, mostly in the more remote areas of the country.
 It is from this old type, so beloved of John Russell, that the Parson Russell Terrier is descended.